 Icelandic food is known for its fresh ingredients and unique dishes.
-Foodies across the world come to the island to try out iconic Icelandic cuisine such as fermented shark and tasty skyr yoghurt.
+Foodies across the world come to the island to try out iconic Icelandic cuisine such as fermented shark and tasty skyr yogurt.
 Read all you need to know about traditional Icelandic food, its history, and where to find it today.

 Iceland’s food scene won’t disappoint even the most avid foodies.
 The pillars of Icelandic cuisine are meat, dairy, and fish.
 For a long time, Icelandic people didn’t grow green vegetables or fruit.
 Apples and oranges were luxury items only shipped to the country during big celebrations such as Christmas.